toddfast/js-template/README.md

 Last but not least, most of the credit for the power behind *js-template* goes to Steffen Meschkat and the original committers from Google.
 My work has been mainly to modernize the core template engine API, integrate it with jQuery, and sprinkle some additional features to make it useful in everyday production work.

-# How to use js-template
+# How to use *js-template*

 To use *js-template* in your page, you will need to do five things:

 1. Include jQuery in your page,
 1. Include *js-template* in your page,
-1. Represent the data you want to display as a JavaScript object,
+1. Define your data in JavaScript,
-1. Define the template or templates that will display your data, and
+1. Define your templates in HTML, and
-1. Write JavaScript to fill templates and display the results in your document
+1. Process the templates to fill them with data

 ## 1. Include jQuery in your page